Bernie Sanders accused of 'sexist' attack on Liz Cheney soon after saying he was too 'busy' to address alleged misconduct by his staff

 The accusations came on the heels of the Vermont senator's excuse that he was “a little bit busy” when sexual misconduct allegations among his staff could have been addressed during the 2016 presidential campaign.

-Rep. Liz Cheney, R-Mont., drew the fury of the Democratic socialist, whom many consider a likely presidential candidate in 2020, after her speech Thursday in which she promised to fight against the “the fraud of socialism” that the new Democratic majority in the House will push this session of Congress.
+Rep. Liz Cheney, R-Wyo., drew the fury of the Democratic socialist, whom many consider a likely presidential candidate in 2020, after her speech Thursday in which she promised to fight against the “the fraud of socialism” that the new Democratic majority in the House will push this session of Congress.

 CLICK HERE TO GET THE FOX NEWS APP